minvws/nl-covid19-coronacheck-backend-bizrules-signing-service/README.md

 - No data storage at all (to prevent creating a database with tons of PII, and for maximum scalability)
 - Enrichment per request

+## Signing architecture:
+There are N requesters (printportaal, inge3, mobile_app).
+There are also N signing services (domestic on paper, domestic on app, european).
+The N to N relation is performed in api.py.

 ## Process overview

 This software currently supports two processses: